flexera-public/policy_templates/cost/aws/reserved_instances/report_by_bc/README.md

 **Note:** For the most reliable data, target Billing Centers that are configured with account-based Allocation Rules only.

+### Input Parameters

+This policy has the following input parameters required when launching the policy.

+- *Billing Center Name* - enter the Billing Center Name to run the report agains
+- *Email addresses of the recipients you wish to notify* - A list of email addresses to notify

+### Policy Actions

+The following policy actions are taken on any resources found to be out of compliance.

+- Send an email report

 ### Supported Clouds

 - AWS